aendra-rininsland/ckeditor-letterspacing/README.md

 #### By [Ændrew Rininsland](http://www.twitter.com/aendrew) / [Times Digital Development](http://timesdigitaldevelopment.tumblr.com)

-This is an ultra-simple plugin for CKEditor 4 that enables users to set the letter-spacing CSS attribute on text -- or "tracking", as it's known in the typographic and publishing worlds.
+This is an ultra-simple plugin for CKEditor 4 that enables users to set the letter-spacing CSS property on text -- or "tracking", as it's known in the typographic and publishing worlds.

 ### To use: